 Mesalands Community College cooperates with a number of area high schools in a dual enrollment program.
-This program allows qualified high school students to take courses at the College which will meet requirements for graduation from the high school while simultaneously earning credit at the College.
+This program allows qualified high school students to take courses from the College which will meet requirements for graduation from their high school, while simultaneously earning credit at the College.